 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-To promote fair business activities and instil a firm compliance culture, we have established the Compliance Committee, chaired by the Chief Legal Officer, which provides guidance on structuring and managing appropriate systems to Group companies, monitors compliance with various laws and regulations, and performs periodic checks on the compliance programs.
+To promote fair business activities and instil a firm compliance culture, we have established the Compliance Committee, chaired by the Chief Legal & Compliance Officer, which provides guidance on structuring and managing appropriate systems to Group companies, monitors compliance with various laws and regulations, and performs periodic checks on the compliance programs.

 To enhance the effectiveness of our compliance program across the Group, we have developed concrete policies and guidelines based on the Code of Conduct and we ensure employee awareness and conduct regular reviews.

 To enhance employees' understanding of compliance, we have translated the LIXIL Code of Conduct in 17 languages in addition to Japanese and English, distributed hard-copies to all employees in Japan, and published it on our intranet.

 Training sessions are held to deepen employees' understanding of the Code of Conduct, and every year all employees are required to acknowledge the contents of the code and promise to comply with it.
 As an additional effort, we make case studies available on our intranet, describing correct compliance actions to reflect potential real-life work situations.

 The Global Policies and the Detailed Rules aligned with the LIXIL Code of Conduct have been put in place for specific fields posing a high risk to the LIXIL group of companies.
 The revision or abolishment of these Global Policies are made by a resolution of the LIXIL Board of Executive Officers and are available in 17 languages.